aws-samples/amazon-serverless-datalake-workshop/instructions.md

 ## Bonus Lab #3: AWS Database Migration Service (DMS) - Importing files from S3 to DynamoDB

 AWS DMS is a cloud service that makes it easy to migrate relational databases, data warehouses, NoSQL databases, and other types of data stores.
 You can use AWS DMS to migrate your data into the AWS Cloud, between on-premises instances, or between combinations of cloud and on-premises setups.
 You can perform one-time migrations or can replicate ongoing changes to keep the source and targets in sync.
-AWS DMS supports a number of sources and targets for migration, for more details refer [documentation](https://docs.aws.amazon.com/dms/latest/userguide/CHAP_Introduction.html)
+AWS DMS supports a number of sources and targets for migration, for more details refer <a href="https://docs.aws.amazon.com/dms/latest/userguide/CHAP_Introduction.html" target="_blank">documentation</a>
 As part of your data lake you might need to move data from on-premise or other locations into a centralized repository for analysis.
 As part of this workshop we will look how you can leverage DMS to move user profile dataset which is uploaded to S3 to DynamoDB

 #### Prerequisites
 You will need at least 2 IAM roles e.g. `dms-cloudwatch-logs-role` for pushing logs to Amazon CloudWatch and the `dms-vpc-role` for use by the DMS service.
-For more infromation on creating these roles, take a look at [Creating the IAM Roles to Use with the AWS CLI and AWS DMS API](https://docs.aws.amazon.com/dms/latest/userguide/CHAP_Security.APIRole.html) in the DMS documentation.
+For more infromation on creating these roles, take a look at <a href="https://docs.aws.amazon.com/dms/latest/userguide/CHAP_Security.APIRole.html" target="_blank">Creating the IAM Roles to Use with the AWS CLI and AWS DMS API</a> in the DMS documentation.
 For DMS repliaction instance, you will need an VPC with subnets and security groups configured to allow access to AWS DMS services and othe AWS resources like S3 and DynamoDB.
-For more information, take a look at [Setting Up a Network for a Replication Instance](https://docs.aws.amazon.com/dms/latest/userguide/CHAP_ReplicationInstance.VPC.html)
+For more information, take a look at <a href="https://docs.aws.amazon.com/dms/latest/userguide/CHAP_ReplicationInstance.VPC.html" target="_blank">Setting Up a Network for a Replication Instance</a>

 When you use Amazon S3 as a source for AWS DMS, the source Amazon S3 bucket that you use must be in the same AWS Region as the AWS DMS replication instance that you use to migrate your data.
 In addition, the AWS account you use for the migration must have read access to the source bucket.
 The role assigned to the user account creating the migration task must have S3 permissions for `GetObject` and `ListBucket`.
 For this workshop you can add these permission to `dms-vpc-role`.
 When working with a DynamoDB database as a target for AWS DMS, make sure that your IAM role allows AWS DMS to assume and grant access to the DynamoDB tables that are being migrated into.
 If you are using a separate role, make sure that you allow the DMS service to perform `AssumeRole`.
 The user account creating the migration task must be able to perform the DynamoDB actions `PutItem`, `CreateTable`, `DescribeTable`, `DeleteTable`, `DeleteItem`, and `ListTables`.
 For this workshop you can add these permission to `dms-vpc-role`.